August 30, 2011

 The FEMA mission is: “Reduce the loss of life and property and protect our institution from all hazards by leading and supporting the nation in a comprehensive, risk-based emergency management program of mitigation, preparedness, response and recovery.”

 The Oklahoma State Hazard Mitigation Plan was written following this same precept.
 FEMA programs were reviewed and were integrated with the state mitigation planning process.
-The State of Oklahoma Hazard Mitigation Planning process aligns exactly with FEMA programs
+The State of Oklahoma Hazard Mitigation Planning process aligns exactly with FEMA programs (page 33)

 This is because in order for Oklahoma to qualify for these federal program, the state must conform.